voertler/uvm-systemc/INSTALL.md

         > CC=c89 CFLAGS=-O2 LIBS=-lposix ../configure
      ```

-Or, on systems that have the `env' program, the command line entry might be:
+Or, on systems that have the `env` program, the command line entry might be:

      ```
         > env CPPFLAGS=-I/usr/local/include LDFLAGS=-s ../configure